microsoft/fhir-proxy/README.md

 By default the proxy will configure and use Azure Active Directory (Azure AD) as an authentication provider.
 You will also need to assign users/groups and/or service principals into specific server access roles in order to access the FHIR Server via the proxy.
 You can also offload this responsibility to [API Management](https://azure.microsoft.com/en-us/services/api-management/).

 ## Pre and Post Processing Support
-The proxy can be configured to execute any number of logic processing modules to support a variety of pre/post conditional actions on a per call basis.
+The proxy can be configured to execute any number of logic processing modules to support a variety of pre/post conditional actions on a per-call basis.
 You can create custom processors by implementing the ```IProxyPreProcess``` or ```IProxyPostProcess``` interfaces in a thread safe class.
 The modules are executed in a chained fashion determined by configured order.
 Context is continually updated so the last result is passed to the next member of the processor chain - resulting in a fully processed/filtered request or post-processing result.
 Any configured module can stop the chain progression by issuing a do-not-continue command.

 The included pre- and post-processing modules that can be configured are: